digital-work-lab/theses/docs/topics.md

 As a first step, a comprehensive dataset from [searchRxiv](https://www.cabidigitallibrary.org/journal/searchrxiv){: target="_blank"} will be used to parse and evaluate queries for selected databases (such as Web of Science, Pubmed, or IEEE).
 This step relies on existing query parsers, may involve refinements of the parser, and ultimately classify each query as valid or erroneous.
 As the second step, a linter will be extended to identify different types of problems and offer instructive messages to users.
-This work will proceed from syntactical errors (e.g., unbalanced parentheses) to simplification techniques (e.g., usef of wildcards).
+This work will proceed from syntactical errors (e.g., unbalanced parentheses) to simplification techniques (e.g., use of of wildcards).
 We will assist students with the development of a code skeleton (if needed).

 **Methods**: The thesis will adopt a design science approach and proceed in two phases: 1) Creating a test dataset of queries based on searchRxiv.
 2) Implementing linters, testing them on the dataset, and reporting the results.